 The Clayton Herbert Memorial Chapel is open to all units for observing the twelfth point of the Scout Law at any time.
 An interfaith service is scheduled each Sunday.
 All units are strongly encouraged to attend.
 The Field Uniform is the appropriate attire.
 It is a short but inspirational service.
-During the service a free will offering for the World Friendship Fund will occur.
 Units are encouraged to hold their own service at any time.